ansible-collections/dellemc.os10/roles/os10_flow_monitor/README.md

 This role facilitates configuring ACL flow-based monitoring attributes.
 Flow-based mirroring is a mirroring session in which traffic matches specified policies that are mirrored to a destination port.
 Port-based mirroring maintains a database that contains all monitoring sessions (including port monitor sessions).
 This role is abstracted for Dell EMC PowerSwitch platforms running Dell EMC SmartFabric OS10.

-The ACL flow-based role requires an SSH connection for connectivity to a Dell EMC OS10 device.
+The ACL flow-based role requires an SSH connection for connectivity to a Dell EMC SmartFabric OS10 device.
 You can use any of the built-in OS connection variables.

 Role variables
 --------------